-- ▶ Identify appropriate messages.
-There are more than 150 existing WE CAN messages available to you, each designed to address an important issue in child abuse and neglect prevention. - Select the appropriate resource.
-Resources should be both user friendly and appropriate for parents, community members, and/or staff, particularly those outside the child welfare field. - Give thought to your customized submessage.
+- ▶ Give thought to your customized submessage.
 In keeping with the campaign, submessages should: - Emphasize positive and strength-based actions that can be taken even when addressing difficult issues (e.g., substance abuse, incarceration, domestic violence, etc.). - Stand alone.
-Even if the reader does not click through to the resource, she/he/they should see a complete and an actionable message. - Be short-no more than 15 words. - Be evergreen (not connected to an event or a date so that they are always relevant). - Write your social media text/caption to accompay the picture when you post it.
+Even if the reader does not click through to the resource, she/he/they should see a complete and an actionable message. - Be short-no more than 15 words. - Be evergreen (not connected to an event or a date, so that they are always relevant). - ▶ Write your social media text/caption to accompany the picture when you post it.
 This is a great opportunity to include some additional information, explain why you are posting this message, and reinforce the action you want viewers to take. - Develop hashtags.
-Topical hashtags help people find your post and connect individual posts to your larger campaign. - Consider using the official #WECANPreventChildAbuse hashtag in addition to your own hashtags. - During National Child Abuse Prevention Month (April), use #NCAPM2020. - Use topical tags your partners already use so your post will get flagged by those already following their social media. - Avoid using more than three tags in a Facebook or Twitter post. - Coordinate with partners ahead of time.
-Work with your partners to: - Ensure that they know when you will be releasing the post and are poised to push it to their audience on the same day. - Coordinate the tags that each organization will be using with the post. - ► Think beyond child abuse prevention month.
+Topical hashtags help people find your post and connect individual posts to your larger campaign. - Consider using the official #WECANPreventChildAbuse hashtag in addition to your own hashtags. - During National Child Abuse Prevention Month (April), use #NCAPM2021. - Use topical tags your partners already use so your post will get flagged by those already following their social media. - Avoid using more than three tags in a Facebook or Twitter post. - ► Coordinate with partners ahead of time.
+Work with your partners to: - Ensure that they know when you will be releasing the post and are poised to push it to their audience on the same day. - Coordinate the tags that each organization will be using with the post. - Think beyond child abuse prevention month.
 Families need support all year round.
 Think strategically about how you can use WE CAN posts throughout the year in your outreach and engagement activities.
 Do you want to highlight posts related to parental depression in May for Mental Health Awareness Month?
 Do you want to highlight a different issue each week?
 Or weave the WE CAN messages into your regular social media line-up?